liull2023/ProSpec/README.md

-# ProSpec: Plan Ahead, Then Execute
+# ProSpec: Value-Guided Prospective Action Filtering for Data-Efficient Model-Free Reinforcement Learning

 **Prospective Thinking (PT)**—the human ability to envision future scenarios and plan accordingly—is key to efficient decisions.
 Conventional model-free RL lacks this foresight, leading to data inefficiency and “dead-end” traps. **ProSpec** injects human-like PT into model-free agents, enabling them to **plan ahead** and then **execute**.